waqarmaths/waqarmaths.github.io/README.md

 ---

-## 🤖 My Experience in Machine Learning
+## 🤖 Experience in Machine Learning
-In my second semester of **Master's in Applied Mathematics**, I developed a strong foundation in **Machine Learning**, focusing on probabilistic models and mathematical underpinnings.
+During my **Master's program**, I developed expertise in **Machine Learning** with a strong focus on probabilistic models and their mathematical foundations.

 ---